oblac/jodd-site/doc/madvoc/1+index.md

 way to simplify web application development.
 It is easy to use, learning curve is small and it is easy to extend.
 There are no external (xml) configuration, actions are simple POJOs, it is compatible with any view technology, its pluggable and so on...
+What's best is that it offers several ways how it can be configured or used, so you can tweak it to match your coding preferences.

 ## One minute tutorial